yangshuzhan/profile/_posts/2022-07-01-Webgl-Renderer.md

 Fortunately, I sucessfully rewrite most of the codes and I was able to write my own shader.
 The first object with my own shader of course was a Lambertian torus, and I saved a picture of it.

 Later on, I achieved many other materials.
-I write a raytracing algorithm and acceleration structure so there's finally global illumination.
+I write a raytracing algorithm and a acceleration structure so there's finally global illumination.

 Here are some pictures showing how I built it from scratch, and finally implemented photon mapping.
 <!--more-->